enogrob/rails-site-manager/README.md

 methods|help|init|activate|download|print
 ```

-Here it is show a Download/Import a remote DB from Skylab, setting up the use of the remote DB and a connection to the underlying DB by using mycli console.
+Here it is show a Download/Import a remote `DB` from `Skylab`, setting up the use of the remote DB and a connection to the underlying `DB` by using `mycli` console.

 **Note:** In order to Download the remote DB or even accessing it the `AWS VPN Client` has to be connected.